coderrio/Coderr.Documentation/docs/client/libraries/log4net/index.md

 log4net integration
 ================

-The log4net library injects codeRR into the logging pipeline of log4net.
-Each time you log something and include an exception it will be reported to codeRR.
-This is by far the easiest way to use the power of codeRR in legacy applications (which use log4net).
+The log4net library injects Coderr into the logging pipeline of log4net.
+Each time you log something and include an exception it will be reported to Coderr.
+This is by far the easiest way to use the power of Coderr in legacy applications (which use log4net).

 # Setup

-You need to have installed the codeRR server somewhere and created an application in it.
+You need to have installed the Coderr server somewhere and created an application in it.
 Once you've done that you'll have a `appKey` and a `sharedSecret` which you can configure below.

 Add the following code somewhere before the first logger is retrieved.